-with a lighting fixture or as part of a pre-manufactured wiring system.

-Separate green grounding conductors shall be installed in ANY length of flexible conduit.

-- All conduit for low voltage must be a minimum of one inch in diameter. - 3.
+- Conduit support saddles for steel-reinforced concrete raceways shall not be spaced over six feet (6') apart. - Flexible conduit shall be steel or aluminum, with a diameter of 3/4", except where supplied by a manufacturer with a lighting fixture or as part of a pre-manufactured wiring system. - Separate green grounding conductors shall be installed in ANY length of flexible conduit. - 3.
+All conduit for low voltage must be a minimum of one inch in diameter. - 4.
 Cable trays shall be adequately sized for a minimum of 10% future additions.
 Cable trays shall be installed as high as possible, but beneath ductwork.
 Installed cable trays shall be accessible at all locations.
 Trays shall be installed with a cover only where physical protection of the installed cables is required, and where accessible.